-Here’s how Oracle updates impact intercompany transactions and what you can do to minimize the risks of them affecting your reconciliation process.
+Here’s how Oracle updates can impact intercompany transactions and what you can do to minimize the risks of them affecting your reconciliation process.

 What Effects Can Oracle Updates Have and Why?